TimothyByrd/ChaosHelper/README.md

 **I'm running the Steam client and the tool is not detecting when I change zones.**

 The tool favours using the stand alone client by default.
-So if both PoE clients are installed, try starting the tool with a `steam` argument to force use of the steam client for both the client.txt file and for process detection.
+So if both PoE clients are installed, try starting the tool with a `steam` argument to force use of the steam client for process detection.
-If that doesn't work, you may need to configure the `clientTxt` setting to point to the Steam copy of client.txt.
-This depends on how you installed Steam, but it it likely "%ProgramFiles(x86)%/Steam/steamapps/common/Path of Exile/logs/Client.txt".
-The `processName` setting will probably also have to be configured.
+The `processName` setting may also have to be configured.

 **I have some custom filter text I'd like to insert into the generated filter.**